Geology Determines Destiny

 “Forget about the meteorite,” said Professor Bill.
 “Superficially, it’s a really attractive idea.
 But when one goes out looking for specific evidence for that, the evidence is lacking, such as the debris fields that would have been created by the fallback of material blown into the atmosphere and then fallen back to earth.
 So personally, I discount the idea.
 It’s an interesting idea, but it’s gone to the dustbin of interesting geologic ideas.”

 The explanation, said Professor Bonnichsen, is less other-worldly than meteorites.
 It has more to do with tectonic plates moving across the surface of the planet and crashing into each other.
-It’s in these subduction zones where the biggest crashes on planet earth occur; they create mountains and earthquakes and possibly even “hot spots.”
+It’s in these subduction zones where the biggest crashes on planet earth occur.
+They create mountains and earthquakes and possibly even “hot spots.”

 How sad.
 The one theory I could unequivocally get behind... now relegated to the dustbin of geologic history.
 But who knows what the next 50 years of research will uncover.
 Things can change in the field of Geology.
-I’m still holding out for that meteorite theory.
+I’m still holding out for the meteorite theory.

 ------------------------------------